DevMo-13/sql-library-manager/README.md

 # SQL LIBRARY MANAGER
 Treehouse FSJS Techdegree Project 8 - SQL Library Manager

 Dynamic web application that manages a library's collection of books.

+Live link to the project can be found here: https://treehouse-sql-library-manager.herokuapp.com/books.

 ---